RankMerging: A supervised learning-to-rank framework to predict links in large social network: Introduction

-In this context, \textit{learning-to-rank} frameworks can be used to combine different metrics for link prediction.
-Unsupervised solutions are available, such as Borda’s method or Markov chain ordering~\cite{dwork2001rank,sculley2007rank}.
-But formulating the link prediction problem in a supervised way should perform better, so we explore supervised methods available for learning-to-rank purpose.
-Most supervised learning-to-rank techniques have been designed in the context of information retrieval tasks, such as document filtering, spam webpage detection, recommendation or text summarization, e.g.~\cite{freund2003efficient,burges2011learning,comar2011linkboost}.
-In~\cite{liu2009learning}, the author distinguishes between three kinds of approaches in this field: pointwise approaches are the most straightforward, using the score or rank associated to a feature and using it to fit, for example, a regression model.
+Supervised learning-to-rank techniques have been mostly designed in the context of information retrieval tasks, such as document filtering, spam webpage detection, recommendation or text summarization, see for example~\cite{freund2003efficient,liu2007supervised,burges2011learning,comar2011linkboost}.
+In this field, the ground truth is the relevance evaluation of experts.
+In~\cite{liu2009learning}, the author distinguishes between three kinds of approaches.
+Firstly, pointwise approaches which are the most straightforward, using the score or rank associated to a feature to fit, for example, a regression model.
 One undesirable effect is that low-ranked items tend to have an over-important role in the learning process, which is particularly critical in the case of link prediction as rankings are very large.
-Pairwise approaches~\cite{herbrich1999large} consist in transforming the ranking problem into a classification one, by considering couple of items and learning which one should be ranked above.
-This transform allows the use of many supervised classification methods, but unfortunately even the cheapest implementations of this approach~\cite{chapelle2010efficient} cannot be used to predict links on large networks, as the number of items to rank here is larger than $ 10^6$.
-Listwise approaches~\cite{cao2007learning} use a ranking of items as ground truth, which is not relevant to our case: when predicting \textit{T} links, the quality of the prediction provided by two rankings is strictly equivalent if they provide the same amount of true prediction in their top-\textit{T} items.
+Secondly, pairwise approaches~\citep{herbrich1999large} consist in transforming the ranking problem into a classification one, by considering couple of items and learning which one should be ranked above.
+This transform allows the use of supervised classification methods, as the issue now consists in predicting if a couple of items $ (a,b) $ should be put in class $a$ over $b$ or in class $b$ over $a$.
+Unfortunately even the cheapest implementations of this approach~\citep{chapelle2010efficient} cannot be used to predict links on large networks, as the number of items to rank here is larger than $ 10^5$.
+Thirdly, listwise approaches~\citep{cao2007learning} use a ranking of items as ground truth.
+This method is not relevant to our case because when predicting \textit{$\theta$} links, the quality of two rankings is strictly equivalent if they provide the same amount of true prediction in their top-\textit{$\theta$} items.
 More generally, information retrieval techniques primarily aim at high precision on the top-ranked items, and stress the relative ranking of two items.
 As stated in~\cite{chapelle2011future}, most of the research on the topic has therefore focused on improving the prediction accuracy rather than making the algorithms scalable, which is crucial in the case of link prediction.
-Learning-to-rank in the context of link prediction in large graphs calls for specific methods, suited for large rankings.
-Closer to our work, in~\cite{pujari2012supervised} links are predicted in scientific collaboration networks using supervised approaches based on improvements of unsupervised methods, it allowed efficient predictions on $10^4$ to $10^5$ items rankings.